 Where Not to Place Social Buttons

 Don’t place social sharing buttons on your conversion pages.
-These are the pages that include a book, buy, or signup now call-to-action button.
-Social sharing buttons can divert the users away from completing the action of booking with you.
+These are the pages that include a buy, signup, or book now CTA.
+Social sharing buttons can take away from the travel booking process flow.

 A well placed social sharing button makes it easy for your content to be shared, increasing your reach to new customers and visitors.